 The Saga of Didrik of Bern

-The Saga of Didrik of Bern tells the epic story of the legendary King Didrik and his warriors.
-The saga was probably compiled in Norway based on German poems about Didrik (also known as Dietrich, Thidrek, or Theoderic), and a Swedish version was produced later.
+The Saga of Didrik of Bern tells the epic story of the legendary King Didrik (also known as Dietrich, Thidrek, or Theoderic).

+The saga was probably first compiled in Norway, and a Swedish version was produced later.
 Presented here is a translation of the medieval Swedish version of the saga.
 Also included in this edition is a prose translation of the medieval Danish poem The Dwarf King Laurin, which tells one more story about Didrik of Bern.

 Paperback, 338 pages.
 Published 2017.